 52. Kayak with manatees at Crystal River

 Crystal River is the only place in the entire country where you’re legally allowed to hop into the water and come face to face with manatees.
-There are dozens of tour companies offering snorkeling tours including the Plantation on Crystal River, River Ventures and Manatee Tour and Dive.
+There are dozens of tour companies offering snorkeling tours including the Plantation on Crystal River (also try swimming with manatees), River Ventures and Manatee Tour and Dive.
 While manatee season lasts from mid-November to March, it’s best to go during the colder months.

 53. Join a Tampa tour